 Live-attenuated vaccines inject a live version of the germ or virus that causes a disease into the body.
 Although the germ is a live specimen, it is a weakened version that does not cause any symptoms of infection as it is unable to reproduce once it is in the body.
 Its modified “wild” type or disease-producing virus or bacterium that are weakened or attenuated in a laboratory, usually by repeated culturing.
 The “weakened” strain retains the ability to replicate (grow) and produce immunity which does not usually cause a disease.
 There are two characteristics of this type of vaccine, fragile and fast.

-Microorganism or virus is inactivated through heat, chemicals, radiation, or antibiotics.
+Microorganisms or viruses are inactivated through heat, chemicals, radiation, or antibiotics.
 Inactivated vaccines are the earliest type of vaccine to be produced, and they do not trigger an immune response that is as strong as that triggered by live-attenuated vaccines.
 Although the pathogen’s ability to replicate is destroyed, the process of inactivation keeps the virus intact for the immune system to recognize it.
 Inactive Vaccines are multiple and humoral which means:

-Specific antigenic parts of the pathogen whether its protein (subunit), sugar (polysaccharide), gene segment (recombinant) or capsid are used to create the vaccine.
+Specific antigenic parts of the pathogen, whether its protein (subunit), sugar (polysaccharide), gene segment (recombinant), or capsid are used to create the vaccine.
 Although the immune responses are strong, these types of vaccines may need topping up over time.
 They are suitable for people with weakened immune systems and long-term health conditions.

 Immunizations created using inactivated toxins are called toxoids.
 Toxin produced by a pathogen is used to make the vaccine.
 It creates immunity targeted to the toxin rather than the whole pathogen.
 Toxoid vaccines do not offer lifelong immunity and need to be topped up over time.